MagnusV9/towerJump/README.md

 run with npm start.
-NB you got to have node modules. node modules can be installed with npm
+NB you got to have node modules. node modules can be installed with npm using: npm install webpack-dev-server

 //TODO
 add dying screen